vmware/vic-product/docs/user_doc/vic_vsphere_admin/access_vicadmin.md

 - You deployed a VCH.
 - Obtain the address of the VCH:
   - Copy the address from the output of `vic-machine create` or `vic-machine inspect`.
-  - If you deployed the VCH to vCenter Server, copy the address from the **Summary** tab for the endpoint VM in the vSphere Web Client.
+  - If you deployed the VCH to vCenter Server, copy the address from the **Summary** tab for the endpoint VM in the vSphere Client.
   - If you deployed the VCH to an ESXi host, copy the address from the **Summary** tab for the endpoint VM in the desktop vSphere Client.

 **Procedure**